A. This regulation applies to:

 (a) Consider both the final peer review report and any written response submitted within the time period specified in §D(4) of this regulation; and

 (b) Determine whether there is reasonable cause to charge a respondent with failure to meet appropriate standards of quality care.

 E. Prosecution of Complaint.

-(1) Except as provided in §E(2) of this regulation, the Board may not bring charges against a licensee based solely on events contained in a complaint the Board received more than 6 years after:
+(1) Except as provided in §E(2) of this regulation, a disciplinary panel may not bring charges against a licensee based solely on events contained in a complaint the disciplinary panel received more than 6 years after:

 (a) The day the complainant actually discovered the facts that form the basis of the complaint; or

 (b) The day when a reasonable person exercising due diligence should have discovered the facts that form the basis of the complaint.